stevenvachon/can-transition/README.md

 *Note*: While this plugin does use abstraction, it will only work with jQuery at this time.
 Zepto, MooTools and YUI versions of [jquery.transitionsend](https://github.com/stevenvachon/jquery.transitionsend/) may be written in the future.

 ## Usage
 In situations where you used `can.List`, you would would now use `can.Transition.List`.
-The syntax is the same, otherwise.
+Similarly, in situations where you used `can.Map`, you would would now use `can.Transition.Map`.
+The syntaxes are the same, otherwise.

 ### In a `can.Component`
 ```javascript